Open Education at NEBHE

 Like OER, inclusive access models aim to ensure that all students have access to their learning materials on day one of class, but the cost is rolled into their tuition (OER is free).
 Students lose access to these materials after the semester ends because of copyright restrictions and license agreements between the publisher and the institution.
 True OER, in contrast, allow students to retain their learning content in perpetuity, serving students and learners of all ages and stages.
 This is important for students who may have to retake a course or who are enrolled in a sequence (ex.
 Biology I and Biology II), where having access to the previous semester's book is essential.

 While the Open Ed community emerged to address the rising cost of textbooks, practitioners quickly realized that openly licensed materials allow for innovative, learner-centric pedagogies.
 Educators are engaging their students in content creation and seeing the impact of their learning through this "open pedagogy."
-Even in the Open Ed community, the term Open pedagogy takes on several different definitions depending on who you ask.
+Even in the Open Ed community, the term open pedagogy takes on several different definitions depending on who you ask, but the basics are built upon the foundational principles of emancipatory, constructionist, and constructivist pedagogies.
 To learn more about what several practitioners are doing and how they define it, check out the Open Pedagogy Notebook.